 MGC offers hundreds of free programs each year for family history enthusiasts, and this October is no exception.
-On October 12, MGC will host its annual fall lock-in with extra research hours, snacks, games, and mini classes.
-In addition, there will be a variety of other programs available throughout the month—from Beginning Genealogy and Census Records Research to Tracing Your Immigrant Origins and Collecting Your Family Stories Before They Are Lost.
+MGC will host a variety of other programs throughout the month—from Beginning Genealogy to German Research Discussion Group.
 Be sure to see the full list and register today!

 - Fill out your family tree.

 Outline all the leaves on your family tree with the forms available through midwestgenealogycenter.org.
 Want to get the whole family involved?
 Check out the coloring sheets and kid-friendly family trees on our website!
 The whole family can work on filling these out at MGC as you use the Library’s resources to fill in the blanks.